-If you wanted your child to attend a school that is not the school your local authority has suggested, you may have made a placing request to a school of your choice.
+If you want your child to attend a school that is not the school your local authority has suggested, you have the right to make a placing request to a school of your choice.
 The law has changed to extend some of the normal timescales, giving your local authority more time to decide which school your child should attend while they respond to the coronavirus situation.

 For more information on placing requests, for example the reasons why requests may be refused, see our factsheet on School placements.

-If you have not had a decision about your placing request by the new extended timescales, the request is treated as being refused (sometimes called a ‘deemed refusal’).
+If you have not had a decision about your placing request by the end of the three months, the request is treated as being refused (sometimes called a ‘deemed refusal’).

 One option is to accept the local authority’s decision and for your child to attend the school that the local authority has proposed.
 You can focus on working with the school to make sure your child will have the support they need.